juxor/afaq/markdown/secJ5.md

 action will be hollow.
 Thus **local** organisation and empowerment is essential to create and maintain wider organisations and mutual aid.

 To take another example of the benefits of a self-managed welfare system, we find that it _"was a continual complaint of the authorities"_ in the late eighteenth and early nineteenth century _"that friendly societies allowed members to withdraw funds when on strike."_ [Thompson, **Op.
 Cit.**, p.
-461f] The same complaints were voiced in Britain about the welfare state allowing strikers to claim benefit will on strike.
+461f] The same complaints were voiced in Britain about the welfare state allowing strikers to claim benefit while on strike.
 The Conservative Government of the 1980s changed that by passing a law barring those in industrial dispute to claim benefits -- and so removing a potential support for those in struggle.
 Such a restriction would have been far harder (if not impossible) to impose on